critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 As was said early on, EYESY’s modes are written in **Python** using the graphics library of **Pygame**.
 So **Python** is the programming language in use, and the graphics library executing the drawing comes from **Pygame**.

 **Python** has a rich standard library with numerous modules, any of which can be used in your modes.
 A full list of modules can be found in [Python’s documentation](https://docs.python.org/3/library/).
+EYESY OSv3 is using *Python 3.11*.
 Going through the factory modes, you will see such modules as `glob`, `imp`, `math`, `random`, and `time` in use.
 To learn more about how any of the library modules work or more about **Python** itself, the documentation link above is a wonderful place to start.

 **Pygame** is a set of **Python** modules that were originally written for video game development.
 EYESY is using the graphics library of **Pygame** to create our visuals.
 A full list of available modules can be found in [Pygame’s documentation](http://www.Pygame.org/docs/) under the *Reference* section a little ways down the page.
 Some of the factory modes make use of additional libraries such as `pygame.freetype` and `pygame.gfxdraw`, but other graphics-related modules could be used as well.